YanglanWang/numpy/np.arange.md

 # numpy.arange([start, ]stop, [step, ]dtype=None)
-## Return evenly spaced values within a given interval.
+Return evenly spaced values within a given interval.
+Values are generated within the half-open interval [start, stop)

-# For integer arguments the function is equivalent to the Python built-in range function, but returns an ndarray rather than a list.
+For integer arguments the function is equivalent to the Python built-in range function,
+### but returns an ndarray rather than a list.

-# When using a non-integer step, such as 0.1, the results will often not be consistent.
+#### When using a non-integer step, such as 0.1, the results will often not be consistent.
 It is better to use linspace for these cases.

 - start
 Start of interval.
 The interval includes this value.
 The default start value is 0.